AI Image Oversaturated Colors: 6 Causes + Fix Path

 Each one alone is mild; three of them stack into 200% saturation.

-How to spot it: count how many color-intensifier words are in your prompt.
+How to spot it: count the color-intensifier words in your prompt.
 More than one is usually too many.

 2. CFG / guidance scale too high

-High CFG pushes the model to over-commit to every term in the prompt, including color terms.
-Even neutral words like red come out fluorescent at CFG 12.
+High guidance pushes the model to over-commit to every term in the prompt, including color terms.
+Even a neutral word like red comes out fluorescent at CFG 12.

 3. Multiple color / film LoRAs stacking